-The Issuer has implemented controls designed to detect, monitor and mitigate operational risks, see further in section entitled "Risk Management Framework".
-However, there is a risk that these controls cannot completely eliminate such risks as some can be difficult to detect or recommendations and suggestions of surveillance units of the Issuer (such as the compliance and internal audit functions) could be ignored, misunderstood or misapplied and mitigation may fail to be effective.
+The Issuer has implemented controls designed to detect, monitor and mitigate operational risks and other risks - see further in the section entitled "Description of the Issuer - Risk Management Framework".
+However, there is a risk that these controls cannot completely eliminate such risks as some can be difficult to detect or recommendations

+8 The 2021 Financial Statements reflect the unprecedented impact caused by the COVID-19 pandemic and related economic uncertainties.
+In assessment of Expected Credit Loss ("ECL") the impact of the COVID-19 pandemic on the Issuer's credit portfolio is uncertain and it must be considered likely that lower income and/or increased indebtedness may negatively affect credit ratings of the Issuer's customers and contribute to loan impairment.
+As at 31 December 2021 the impact of COVID-19 on the Issuer's loan portfolio can be found in note 4 in the 2021 Financial Statements and suggestions of surveillance units of the Issuer (such as the compliance and internal audit functions) could be ignored, misunderstood or misapplied and mitigation may fail to be effective.
 Failures in internal controls could subject the Issuer to regulatory scrutiny.
 Such events could harm the Issuer's reputation and have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Debt Securities.